Karumi/learnyougit/exercises/git_merge/problem.md

 ## Description

-In a previous lesson we learned how to upload your changes and we talked about how your work can have conflicts with others work.
+In a previous lesson, we learnt how to upload your changes and we talked about how your work can have conflicts with others work.
 The main tool that lets you solve this kind of situations is `git merge`.
 In essence, the merge command just unifies two branches history into one:

 ```
                      +------+